mit-rss/intro_to_ros/README.md

 ## ROS Exercises

 ### Create a package and build it
-By following the instructions from the reference or instructions of your finding, create a catkin workspace and package named `catkin_ws/` and `ros_exercises/` respectively, and make sure that your workspace is built (using [catkin_make](http://wiki.ros.org/catkin/commands/catkin_make)) before and after the package was added.
-Your package (ros_exercises) should live in the `/src/` directory, where you add other packages (such as other labs later on).
-Make your "ros_exercises" a git repo.
+By following the instructions from the reference or instructions of your finding, create a catkin workspace named `catkin_ws/`.
+Inside that workspace, create a new package, named `ros_exercises/`, which should depend on `rospy`, `std_msgs`, and `sensor_msgs`. **Make sure that your workspace is built (using [catkin_make](http://wiki.ros.org/catkin/commands/catkin_make)) before and after the package was added, and do not forget to source `devel/setup.bash`**.
+Your package (`ros_exercises`) should live in the `/src/` directory, where you add other packages (such as other labs later on).
+Make your `ros_exercises` a git repo.
 After creating the workspace and the package, you should have the following directory layout.

 * /catkin_ws[your catkin workspace]
 	* /src